thinkoco/c5soc_opencl/README.md

 ## SD Card Image Features

-- **now,FPGA reconfigurable** (c5soc_opencl_lxde_fpga_reconfigurable.img only)
+- **now,FPGA reconfigurable**
-- IntelFPGA OpenCL SDK 17.1 ,18.0, 18.1
+- IntelFPGA OpenCL SDK 17.1 , 18.1 ,19.1
-- ubuntu 16.04 and 18.04 root file system
+- ubuntu 18.04 root file system
 - LXDE desktop
 - support x2go server (run desktop through ethernet)
 - also working with terasic's OpenCL hardware template BSP(x2go only with no vedio ip core,[here](documents/HowToRunX2GO.md))
-- also working without OpenCL
 - All in one ( DE1-SoC , DE10-Nano and DE10-Standard)
-- usb host and uvc driver for UVC cameras
+- usb host and uvc driver for UVC USB cameras

-You can downlaod the all in one SD card Image file here [Baidu Cloud Link](https://pan.baidu.com/s/1KDyexwHD39uyvcMDm0G97A) or [Google Drive Link](https://drive.google.com/open?id=1mAYHFvOw2xtgf-e8pntFCxCGOdaYNsgG).
+You can downlaod the `c5soc_opencl_lxde_fpga_reconfigurable_20201027.img` all in one SD card Image file here [Baidu Cloud Link](https://pan.baidu.com/s/1KDyexwHD39uyvcMDm0G97A) or [Google Drive Link](https://drive.google.com/open?id=1mAYHFvOw2xtgf-e8pntFCxCGOdaYNsgG).

 ## Run default OpenCL Application

 1. Download the Image file and write it into the microSD card
 2. **Copy the BOARD_NAME_APP.rbf and BOARD_NAME_socfpga.dtb in sdcard ( make sure the BOARD_NAME same as your target board) to Windows fat32 partition and rename them to opencl.rbf and socfpga.dtb**
-3. Insert the programmed microSD card to the DE10-nano or DE1-SoC or DE10-Standard board
+3. Insert the microSD card to the DE10-nano , DE1-SoC or DE10-Standard board
 4. Set the MSEL[4:0] on your board to 01010 , SW10(**1 to 6**) on,off,on,off,on,N/A
 5. Connect a  monitor to the HDMI or VGA port on baord
 6. Conect USB mouse and keyboard to the USB ports on the board